 Best China Tours from Canada

-China, the oldest continuous major world civilization, with records dating back more than 5,000 years, is the unexplored destination for many Canadian tourists.
+China, the oldest continuous major world civilization, with records dating back more than 5,000 years, is an unexplored destination for many Canadian tourists.
 From the north to the south, east and west, Easy Tour China will take you to see a fabulous amalgamation of different history, culture, religion, ethnic group, heritage, wildlife and awesome beautiful landscape.
 Make sure you visit all the highlights during your first-time China trip.
 However, if it is your second or third trip to China from Canada, there’re still lots of things to see, experience and explore, given that the country boasts many hidden gems and unique cultural activities.
 And if you’re French Canadians or Chinese Canadians, we’ve also got special China tours for you.
 Travel to China with Easy Tour China, we will customize for you private China tours and promise you a life-time holiday with new real life and culture experience.